Core Ultra 5 226V vs Ryzen 5 PRO 5655GE

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core Ultra 5 226V is the better fit.
+For streaming, content creation, and heavier multitasking, Core Ultra 5 226V is the stronger fit.
 You are getting 1.3% better PassMark, backed by 8 cores and 8 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core Ultra 5 226V is still the faster CPU overall, but Ryzen 5 PRO 5655GE makes more sense if price matters more than absolute performance.
-Core Ultra 5 226V is 105.5% more expensive on MSRP at $300 MSRP versus $146 MSRP, and it gives you 1.3% better PassMark.
-The trade-off is that Ryzen 5 PRO 5655GE is still the better pure gaming CPU with a 6.8% average FPS lead across 5 shared CPU game tests in our data.
-Ryzen 5 PRO 5655GE is also 102.9% better value on MSRP (124.4 vs 61.3 PassMark/$), which is why it is easier to justify for price-conscious builds on paper.
+Core Ultra 5 226V is still the faster CPU overall, but Ryzen 5 PRO 5655GE is easier to justify if budget matters more than peak performance.
+Core Ultra 5 226V comes in 105.5% more expensive on MSRP at $300 MSRP versus $146 MSRP, and it still gives you a 0.4% average FPS lead across 50 shared CPU game tests in our data.
+Ryzen 5 PRO 5655GE is also 102.9% better value on MSRP (124.4 vs 61.3 PassMark/$), which is why it can still make sense for tighter-budget builds on paper.

 Which one is more future-proof for 2026 and beyond?